 I won’t describe every single moment and memory I made.
 Being with Jean Pierre, who is well known and respected in the communities we visited, ensured that no situation was ever “too dangerous”.
 Whether we were staring into a huge lava lake, in the middle of city chaos, or face to face with wild gorillas, we were always well taken care of.

 Throughout the trip, I was faced with difficult situations, tearful interactions, and lively celebration.
 The Eastern DRC is a place that has witnessed humanity’s darkest, most evil ways.
 You can still see the aftermath of colonialism, mass genocide, and the living victims who are permanently scarred, both psychologically and physically.
 People struggle to survive, but their strong level of resilience was clear when I met them.

 So to the friends I made, I would like to say, “I will see you again, soon”.
-There’s no way for our micro charity to change the lives of everyone in the DRC but we can try to help enable the ladies, the families of fallen rangers, and current rangers to find ways to support themselves and ultimately bring their communities up with them.
+There’s no way for our small charity to change the lives of everyone in the DRC but we can try to help enable the ladies, the families of fallen rangers, and current rangers to find ways to support themselves and ultimately bring their communities up with them.
 If there is a God, He placed me here to be part of this cause.

 It was a surreal journey, and I’m grateful in more ways than one to have been able to share meals and space with some of the strongest, hard-willed women that I have ever met in my life.
 We were a team on that trip, and we always will be.
 If you ever get a chance to visit, I encourage you to do so.